joker10130-dev/mern_crud/README.md

 MERN stack CRUD(Create, Read, Update, Delete) Web Application practice

 # Prerequisite
 1. MongoDB
   1.1 Install follow this link https://docs.mongodb.com/manual/administration/install-community/
   1.2 You have to add the mongo executable to PATH, so the commands are accessible from outside the MongoDB bin folder.
-    Search for your MongoDb installation bin folder and copy the path (e.g.: C:\Program Files\MongoDB\bin) Right click My Computer > Properties > Advanced system settings > Environment Variables > System variables > Look for "Path" > Edit > New > Paste in the path to your Mongodb bin folder > Restart your terminal Do the same on Look for "Path" in User variables for User tab 1.3 Open Command Prompt, run command "mkdir -p /data/db"
+    Search for your MongoDb installation bin folder and copy the path (e.g.: C:\Program Files\MongoDB\bin) Right click My Computer > Properties > Advanced system settings > Environment Variables > System variables > Look for "Path" > Edit > New > Paste in the path to your Mongodb bin folder > Restart your terminal
+    Do the same on Look for "Path" in User variables for User tab
+  1.3 Open Command Prompt, run command "mkdir -p /data/db"

-2. NodeJS
+2. NodeJS <br />
   2.1 Install follow this link https://nodejs.org/en/

-3. Git
+3. Git <br />
   3.1 Install follow this link https://git-scm.com/downloads

 # How to Download This Project